TinaGrigorova/baby_growth/README.md

    ---
 ## FEATURES
-* Baby growth web page is dedicated to support new and existing mums that are looking for more information on how the beby is developing.
+* Baby growth web page is dedicated to support new and existing mums that are looking for more information on how the baby is developing.
 * Readers can navigate easy on the page by choosing the option on the navigation bar.
 * Responsive on all devices.

 ### Navigation bar
- * Navigation bar icludes all four section of the website
+ * Navigation bar includes all four sections of the website
     * From Birth to Three months
     * From Three to Six months
     * Weaning
     * Feedback
- * Made for easy navigation through the sections by choosing on the navigation menu the requred section
+ * Made for easy navigation through the sections by choosing on the navigation menu the required section
  * Easy to read and visualise
 <img width="748" alt="navigation bar" src="assets/Images/images-readme/Nav Menu.png">